Two-dimensional fluids via matrix hydrodynamics: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:convergence}}

 Let $T_N$ denotes the projection of a function from $L^2(\Ss^2)$ to $\su(N)$.
 In the following calculations, we mainly follow the approach of Gallagher~\cite{Ga2002} and the results by Flandoli, Pappalettera, and Viviani~\cite[Appendix\, A]{FlPaVi2022}.
-We begin with the following result (with the convention that $\lVert\cdot\rVert_s$ denotes the $H^s(\Ss^2)$ Sobolev norm and $\lVert\cdot\rVert_0$ when applied to matrices is the scaled Frobenius norm).
+The basic strategy is to show that the Zeitlin flow $W(t)\in\mathfrak{su}(N)$ lifted to $L^2$ via $\omega_N(t) \coloneqq T_N^*W(t)$ fulfills a differential inequality of the form